 In Iowa, drivers can obtain their full drivers license at the age of 17.

 Iowa requires you to renew your license every 5 years.
-There are additional provisions for older drivers:
+Older drivers face additional renewal requirements:

 The state of Iowa enforces increased penalties for all moving vehicle violations violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In Iowa, Work Zone Enhacements are: